openvinotoolkit/datumaro/site/content/en/docs/formats/image_zip.md

 with images to/from a zip archive.
 The format doesn't support any annotations or attributes.

-## Load Image zip dataset
+## Import Image zip dataset

-There are several ways to load unannotated datasets to your Datumaro project:
+There are several ways to import unannotated datasets to your Datumaro project:

 - From an existing archive: